FAQ

 How long does it take to get started?

-Most users are up and running within a few minutes.
-Sign up, upload your carrier contracts if you have them, and you can start pulling live rate comparisons immediately.
-Invoice audit is available as soon as you upload your first invoice.
+Most LanePilot users are up and running within a few minutes.
+Sign up, connect your carrier accounts, and you can start pulling live rate comparisons immediately.
+Invoice audit is available as soon as you upload your first invoice, and uploading your carrier contracts (optional) adds contract benchmarking.

 Is my carrier contract data secure?